hanishakhatri/pdf_scraping/README.md

 ## Task2 - Identifying the relevant "artikelnummer" (product numbers) for each entry in the PDF documents using the `mapToProducts.csv` file.

-## Project Structure

-├── flask_app_task2/
-│   ├── init.py
-│   ├── app.py
-│   └── data/
-│       └── mapToProduct.db
-├── docker-compose.yml
-├── requirements.txt
-├── README.md
-├── mapToProducts.csv
-├── lookup.csv
-└── output.csv

-3. Build and start the Docker containers:
+1. Build and start the Docker containers:

+cd task2/flask-app-task2
 docker build -t flask-app-task-2:latest .
 cd ..
 docker-compose up -d